Graph quilting: graphical model selection from partially observed covariances: Introduction

-Suppose now that the vectors $X^{(1)},...,X^{(n)}$ are not fully observed in a way that several pairs of the $p$ variables are never observed jointly across the $n$ samples.
-For instance, Figure~\ref{fig1} illustrates the case where four different subsets $V_1, V_2, V_3, V_4\subset V$ of $p=100$ nodes are observed across a total of $n=1000$ data points but, although $\cup_kV_k=V$, many pairs of nodes are never observed jointly.
+\less Suppose now that the vectors $X^{(1)},...,X^{(n)}$ are not fully observed in such a manner that several pairs of the $p$ variables are never observed jointly across the all $n$ samples.
+For instance, Figure~\ref{fig:intro} illustrates the case where four different subsets $V_1, V_2, V_3, V_4\subset V$ of $p=100$ nodes are observed across a total of $n=1000$ data points but, although $\cup_kV_k=V$, many pairs of nodes are never observed jointly.
 Indeed, we only observe pairs in the set $O=\cup_kV_k\times V_k\subset V\times V$.
-These circumstances generate a fundamental problem: the sample covariances for the pairs of nodes in $O^c$ that have no joint observation are infeasible.
-This situation brings us to pose several questions: Can we recover the precision matrix $\Theta$ from an incomplete covariance matrix?
-Can we estimate the precision matrix from an incomplete set of empirical covariances?
-It is certainly possible to recover or estimate a graph for any subset of the $p$ nodes for which all pairs have been observed jointly, but such graph would represent the dependence structure of those nodes unconditionally on the others.
-Recovering the full conditional dependence graph of all $p$ nodes in such settings is fundamentally extremely hard, because it requires to infer dependences between network nodes with no empirical evidence of their covariability.
-We call the challenging situation of recovering the precision matrix and the graph from partially observed covariances the ``graph quilting problem''.
-The name of this problem is evocative of the implicit task of recovering or estimating the graph by ``quilting'' together multiple graphical structures relative to the observed subsets of nodes.
+These circumstances generate a fundamental problem: we have no empirical evidence about the marginal dependence between any pair of variables in $O^c$.
+This situation brings us to pose several questions: Can we learn the structure of a graphical model for the pairs of observed variables in $O$ when the covariance is not fully observed?
+Even more challenging, can we learn the graphical model structure for pairs of variables that are never jointly observed in $O^c$?
+In other words, is it possible to infer conditional dependence with no knowledge of marginal dependence?
+We call this challenging situation the ``Graph Quilting'' problem.
+This name is evocative of the implicit task of recovering or estimating the graph by ``quilting'' together multiple graphical structures relative to the observed subsets of nodes.
+In this paper, we illustrate why the Graph Quilting problem is so challenging and also prove surprisingly strong results about graph recovery.

-\subsection{Graph quilting in applied contexts}
+\subsection{Graph Quilting in applied contexts}

-The graph quilting problem is not only a theoretical conundrum.
-It may arise in several applied contexts.